zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 about the shape and material only, it seems inevitable to use other source to detect reliably coins and banknotes.
 Such a source can be a database of international currencies containing comprehensive information about current and historical world currencies including physical properties.
+(Note: There is a limitation in this scenario, since all U.S. banknotes have the same dimensions.
+The database could not recognize individual dollar banknotes just on the basis of their size).

 The domain model of the new context is depicted on the following diagram: